BernardMaacaron/JointAttractorNets/README.md

      ```bash
      git checkout Brian2-main
      ```
-   - **PyTorch** code:
+   - **DynapSE** code:
      ```bash
-     git checkout PyTorch-main
+     git checkout DynapSE-main
      ```
 3. **Install Dependencies**
-   - Each code branch (Brian2 or PyTorch) may have its own `requirements.txt` or environment setup.
+   - Each code branch (Brian2 or DynapSE) may have its own `requirements.txt` or environment setup.
    - See the `README.md` or instructions within that branch for more detail.

 ---